 Dr. David M. Douglas was a postdoctoral researcher with the Department of Philosophy and ethics advisor within the Centre for Telematics and Information Technology (CTIT) at the University of Twente from 2015 to 2016.
-Currently he is a Postdoctoral Fellow with CSIRO in Australia, where he is working on responsible innovation in robotics and AI.
+He is currently a Research Scientist with the CSIRO in Australia, where he is working on responsible innovation in robotics and AI.

 Dr. Douglas completed his PhD in philosophy at the University of Queensland in November 2011.
 His thesis described a framework for describing the rights and duties various stakeholders may have over computer software, and examined the arguments for and against granting users specific rights over the software they use.

 His research work is influenced by his background in Anglo-American political philosophy and distributive justice, and by his interests in how information technology shapes people’s abilities and how it may be made more accessible and inclusive.
 He has published research papers on free software, intellectual property rights, and Internet regulation.